 Sara specialises in all areas of commercial law.
-She has a particular interest in jurisdictional disputes, including jurisdictional issues arising in arbitration.
-She also has extensive experience in insurance and reinsurance, sale of goods, shipping and commodities, construction, energy and European Union law.
+She has a particular interest in jurisdictional disputes, including jurisdictional issues in arbitration and in private international law and conflicts of law.
+She also has extensive experience in insurance and reinsurance, sale of goods, shipping (including ship-building and ship sale disputes) and commodities, aviation, construction, energy and European Union law, particularly competition law.

 She has appeared in the High Court, the CAT, the Court of Appeal, the House of Lords, and the Privy Council and before the European Court of Justice and the DIFC Courts.
 Sara is registered to appear before the Singapore International Commercial Court.
 She also appears frequently before arbitrators in a broad range of disputes both in the UK and abroad.

 She accepts appointments as an arbitrator both in the UK and abroad and has a wide experience both of institutional and ad hoc arbitrations, and is also a CEDR accredited mediator.
 She is appointed to the SCMA (Singapore Chamber of Maritime Arbitration) panel of arbitrators and is also a member of the CIETAC panel.